FilipeToulson/Free-Code-Camp-HTML-Projects/README.md

 This involved creating a documentation page.
 I used some of Python's documentation to fill the web page out.

 This project can be found here: [codepen.io/filipetoulson/pen/jdOYxZ](https://codepen.io/filipetoulson/pen/jdOYxZ)

+#### Personal Portfolio
+This involved creating a portfolio page, however, I did not make it for myself.

+This project can be found here: [codepen.io/filipetoulson/pen/zeKKJv](https://codepen.io/filipetoulson/pen/zeKKJv)